tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

   - `Rollout percentage` (input): `100%` (it's `50%` by default)
   - `START ROLLOUT TO PRODUCTION` (button)

-Github (part 3): create iceperkapp release on Github
+GitHub (part 3): create iceperkapp release on GitHub
 ----------------------------------------------------

 this is done AFTER release is published in both stores and all seems